Amaptocare: Phase 1 (Trees)

-Phase 1 - Trees

-In the first phase of the project, with a target of 625 donors, around 635 (Note: Sources mention from 625 to 637 trees, and at least six donors sponsored two, one three, and one pair sponsored four and one of them a fifth; it seems that 625 was the original planned number, the artist's own site refers to 635 planted, and the State's Public Art site mentions 637, so it seems that some pledges over the 625 plan were accepted and fulfilled - publicart.ie and jochengerz.eu references.) trees were sponsored, with oak and wild cherry the most-chosen, and just a few of the most costly, the evergreen oak, as well as maple, cedar and pine.
-The total contributed by sponsors was around 45,000 euro.
-Some corporate sponsors, including McInerney and Bruce Shaw, donated trees on behalf of community organisations, as well as the comprehensive school.
+In the first phase of the project, with a target of 625 donors, approximately 635 trees (Note: Sources cite between 625 and 637 trees; while 625 was the original plan, the artist's website lists 635 and the State's Public Art site records 637.
+This suggests that pledges exceeding the initial target were accepted and fulfilled, with at least six donors sponsoring two trees each, one sponsoring three, one pair sponsoring four, and one of those donors contributing a fifth.) were sponsored.
+While oak and wild cherry were the most popular choices, selections included a few of the more expensive options such as evergreen oak, maple, cedar, and pine.
+Sponsors contributed a total of approximately 45,000 euro.
+Some corporate sponsors donated trees on behalf of community organisations and the local comprehensive school, Trinity Comprehensive School.
 Each sponsor was invited, over a period of 18 months, to a face-to-face meeting with the artist.
-At this meeting Gerz explored the concept of the project and worked with the sponsor to develop a short text answering the question "If this tree could speak, what would it say for me?" to be printed on an enamelled plaque or lectern by their chosen tree.
+At these meetings, Gerz explored the concept of the project and worked with the sponsor to develops a short text answering the question, "If this tree could speak, what would it say for me?", to be printed on an enamelled plaque or lectern planted alongside their chosen tree.
 Donors were also asked to choose in which neighbourhood of Ballymun the tree should be planted.
-The project reported that the choice of locations proved challenging, due to both the massive demolition and construction work ongoing across Ballymun, and to other, more routine, tree planting work.
+The project reported that the choice of locations proved challenging, due to both the massive demolition and construction work across Ballymun, and to other, more routine, tree planting work.

-620 trees were planted on a wide range of streets between 2004 and 2006, by Coillte, Ballymun Regeneration and the city council, and the plaques installed adjacent to each, 32 cm from the ground.
+620 trees were planted on a wide range of streets between 2004 and 2006 by Coillte, Ballymun Regeneration and the city council.
+Each plaque were installed adjacent to each tree, 32 cm from the ground.
 In the event of vandalism, of which there was a small initial wave, the lecterns were quickly replaced to maintain continuity, which the project believed led to an abatement in vandalism.
 As of 2017, the first 15 trees sponsored had not yet been planted, as they were to be specially sited around the illuminated map of the whole project at Ballymun's civic plaza.